julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 Yes.
 St. Brigid, St. Helen, and St. Michael sometimes absorbed older rowan lore, making it both magical and “holy.”

 ### **Should modern witches plant rowan by the door?**
 If it suits your land and climate, absolutely.
 Rowan is one of the most traditional threshold guardians in European witchcraft.
-Also, **[Witches Plant Rosemary by The Front Door](/rowan-trees-front-door-old-world-folklore/)**..
+Also, **[Witches Use Rosemary to Guard the Front Door](/rowan-trees-front-door-old-world-folklore/)**.

 ---